filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 --8<--
 ```

-The last example tests the scenario when the credit verification service responds with an Internal Server Error.
+The last example tests the scenario when the credit verification service responds with an `Internal Server Error`.
 This error scenario is very hard to simulate when testing with a real version of the external application.
-Using mocks, you control the environment and all its variables.
+Using mocks, you control the environment and its behavior.
 In this test, the WireMock is configured to return `HTTP 500` with the `Internal Server Error` response;
 the order management service returns `HTTP 503` and `{"error": "CREDIT_CHECK_UNAVAILABLE"}`.